-As we approach the summer season we should be mindful of the importance of using sunscreen.
+As we approach the summer season we should be mindful of the importance of using sunscreen, specially if you are suffering from an autoimmune condition such as Lupus.
 Slathering on sunscreen has always been an effective way of keeping our skin protected from the sun’s ultraviolet rays, but you also need make sure the brand of sunscreen you’re using is safe.
 Lately more research is starting to point that certain chemicals in sunscreens may cause cancer.

 Listed below are the things you should look out for when purchasing sunscreen.

 - Oxybenzone: According to the EWG this is one of the worst ingredients found in the majority of sunscreens.
 It creates harmful free radicals when exposed to the sun.
 This synthetic chemical, Oxybenzone is also an endocrine disruptor which can affect the nervous system; it’s also believed to damage cells that may provoke cancer.
 (It has been linked to cancer in some laboratory studies.)
 It penetrates the skin and gets into the bloodstream.

 - Retinyl palmitate (Vitamin A): A study done by the FDA revealed it may speed the growth of skin lesions and tumors in lab mice.
 Many companies are eliminating or have eliminated this from their sunscreen; however there are still sunscreens on the market that contain Retinal palmitate.
 These sunscreen products containing vitamin A, retinol and retinyl palmitate may actually increase the speed at which the malignant cells develop and spread skin cancer.
 Avoid sunscreens that contain this.

 - Fragrant sunscreen contain harmful chemicals, some of these are:

 - Parabens: Synthetic preservatives known to interfere with hormone production and release.4

 - Phthalates: A synthetic preservative that’s carcinogenic and linked to reproductive effects, and liver and kidney damage.4